gan-of-culture/sakura-patcher/README.md

 # sakura-patcher
 Unoffical Application to patch your sakura games

-I created this for myself after buying the budle on steam I noticed that there are adult content patches availabel for some games.
+I created this for myself after buying the budle on steam I noticed that there are adult content patches available for some games.
 Because it's a pain in the ass to patch all games manually I wanted to make a application to do it for me and possibly for you.

 All content is provided by the official Winged Cloud Patreon [https://www.patreon.com/wingedcloud](https://www.patreon.com/wingedcloud)